 Well, first problem is it takes a decent amount of time and competences to write such script.
 If if you find one – it would require some skills to adopt and run it.
 Frankly say, I have not seen so far scripts that were out-of-the-box ready to do that job.
 And it is not a good idea to run scripts you got from internet against your production environment until you understand it tested it and fully confident with.

 Another possible problem – size of environment.
-The script I designed and use to get comprehensive permissions report might run hours against a good site – if I need full details on site/subsites, lists/libraries, folders and list items levels.
+The script I designed and use to get comprehensive permissions report might run hours against a good single site – if I need full details on site/subsites, lists/libraries, folders and list items levels.
 So if you have less than 1000 sites – probably this approach can fly.
 But if your environment is 10K+ sites – it will take forever.
 So the approach might not work for large enterprise environments.

 The other issue with this approach… Let say you got full permissions report… It would look like “resource -> group -> permissions”… How do you know for each group – what is the group in terms of membership?